lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic2_PedagogicalPlanning.md

 *Chain-of-Thought Prompt*
 ```
-Given that the course aims to teach faculty how to use generative AI in teaching and learning, what are three suitable pedagogical models (e.g., flipped classroom, problem-based learning)?
+Given that the course aims to teach faculty how to use generative AI in teaching and learning, what are three most suitable pedagogical models (e.g., flipped classroom, problem-based learning)?
 For each, explain how it supports the learning goals, and how AI could enhance the model.
 ```

 ## 2.4 Choose Tools and Technologies